rommguy/functional-python/README.md

 # functional-python
 Implementing basic functional building blocks with python

-This repo is conversion to python of [functional-test](https://github.com/oren-hollander/functional-test) by [Oren Hollander](https://github.com/oren-hollander).
+This repo is a conversion to python of [functional-test](https://github.com/oren-hollander/functional-test) by [Oren Hollander](https://github.com/oren-hollander).

 It should help you experience functional-programming thinking and writing in python, as well as train you in recusive thinking.